Fede Galizia: Style

-The style of her painting derived from the naturalistic traditions of the Renaissance in Italy with a sharply realistic approach.
+The style of her painting derived from the naturalistic traditions of the Renaissance in Italy, with a sharply realistic approach.
 Galizia's artistic skills are evident in her portrait of Paolo Morigia, General of the Jesuati, a scholar, writer and historian, and one of her earliest patrons and supporters.
 Her Portrait of Paolo Morigia (1596) depicts the subject writing a poem about the picture Galizia was painting.
 She received several public commissions for altarpieces in Milanese churches, including the Noli me tangere (1616; Milan, S. Stefano) made for the altar of Santa Maria Maddalena Church.

 When not painting portraits, Galizia was primarily interested in painting still lifes, a genre in which she was a pioneer and for which she is best remembered.
 Although very few contemporary sources mention Galizia's still life paintings, they are the majority of her surviving works.
 Sixty-three works have been catalogued as hers, of which 44 are still-lifes.
 Her only known signed still life, made in 1602, is the first known dated still life by an Italian artist.
 However, her paintings were not given the recognition they deserved until well into the 20th century, when special attention was given to her work in studies made in 1963 and 1989.

-Galizia showed a style related to the Lombard mannerism of the late 16th century, centered in Mantua, but known internationally, especially in France.
+Galizia showed a style related to the Lombard mannerism of the late 16th century, centred in Mantua, but known internationally, especially in France.
 Galizia’s still-lifes are among the earliest examples of painting in a new genre in which women, partly because they were excluded from other kinds of painting, would later excel.
-Galizia’s still-lifes differ from her father's works in their greater detail and more vibrant colors.
-Most of these works featured fruit centerpieces in simple, frontal arrangements.
-They were often composed of a basket or bowl filled with a single type of fruit, such as peaches or pears, with a few fruit, sometimes sliced, scattered at the base of the bowl.
+Galizia’s still-lifes differ from her father's works in their greater detail and more vibrant colours.
+Most of these works featured fruit centrepieces in simple, frontal arrangements.
+They were often composed of a basket or bowl filled with a single type of fruit, such as peaches or pears, with a few fruits, sometimes sliced, scattered at the base of the bowl.

 Many of her still-lifes had fresh flowers or other fruits set on the counter to provide a noticeable contrast and scale, as seen in her work titled, Still-life with Peaches and a Porcelain and a Bowl.
 Galizia's work displayed the influence of such works as Caravaggio's Basket of Fruit.
 Associating with the more restrained style of the Counter Reformation period, she did not explore the more lavish compositions and forms taken up by many of her contemporaries working in this genre; she preferred instead a severe compositional style like that seen in Francisco de Zurbarán's slightly later still life paintings.